List of The Office (American TV series) episodes: Season 4 (2007–08)

 NBC ordered a full fourth season of The Office consisting of 30 episodes, which included five one-hour specials.
 However, the 2007–2008 Writers Guild of America strike shut down production for nearly five months in the middle of the season (between the episodes "The Deposition" and "Dinner Party").
 Because of the shutdown, the fourth season of The Office only consisted of 19 half-hour episodes, ten of which were paired as five hour-long episodes.
 The season premiered on September 27, 2007.

-Season four marked the departure of Karen Filippelli as a regular character, although she appeared for a few seconds in the first episode, "Fun Run"; and was featured as the regional manager of the Utica branch in the sixth episode, "Branch Wars".
-Relationships emerged as the main theme of the season, with Jim and Pam's and Michael and Jan's rising, as well as Dwight and Angela's declining.
+Season four marked the departure of Karen Filippelli as a regular character, although she appeared for a few seconds in the first episode, "Fun Run"; and was featured as the regional manager of the Utica branch in the tenth episode, "Branch Wars".
+Relationships emerged as the main theme of the season, with Jim and Pam's rising, as well as Michael and Jan's and Dwight and Angela's declining.
 Technology was another theme as the office staff struggled with initiatives introduced by Ryan to modernize the company.